Updating Results

 Students who complete the master degree to a high standard may apply for doctoral-level studies.

-What jobs can the Environment and Climate Emergency lead to?
+What jobs can the Environment and Climate Emergency course lead to?
 The future of environment and climate emergency action

 Increasing extreme climatic events and natural disasters are affecting communities the world over.
 The declaration of a 'climate emergency' is progressively being accepted as policy by government authorities and professional institutions, initiating local action in a rapidly urbanising world.
 However, many governments are lagging in their policy development.